 A typical physical therapy protocol for FAI may include:

-Therapy strategies should be specifically tailored to the type of FAI, and to the physical activity needs and preferences of the patient.
+Therapy strategies should be specifically tailored to the physical activity needs and preferences of the patient.

 If you are suffering from limited hip mobility or chronic hip pain, the sports medicine specialists at NYDNRehab can help.
-We use diagnostic ultrasonography and other diagnostic tools to accurately determine the source of your pain.
-We then design a treatment protocol to specifically address your condition.
-Do not continue to live with ongoing hip pain.
-Contact NYDNR today, and see why we are reputed to be the very best rehab clinic in NYC.
+We use diagnostic ultrasonography and other diagnostic to be the very best rehab clinic in NYC.